-VNC or Virtual Network Computing is a graphical desktop sharing tool that allows you to control a computer (server) remotely from another computer (client).
+VNC or Virtual Network Computing is a graphical desktop sharing tool that allows you to remotely control a computer (server or desktop) from another computer (client).
 A VNC server transmits all keyboard and mouse events from the client computer to the server computer.
-If you’re not yet comfortable with the CLI things like terminal etc, you can use VNC to make easier things like managing files, software, and system settings.
+If you are not yet familiar with CLI commands such as the terminal, etc., you can use VNC to help you manage files, software, and system settings on remote computers.

-In this tutorial, we will guide you step-by-step to set up the VNC server on Ubuntu 16.04.
-We will install a Linux Desktop XFCE on the server, then install and configure the VNC server using TightVNC.
+In this tutorial, we will guide you step-by-step through setting up the VNC server on Ubuntu 20.04.
+We will install a Linux desktop XFCE on the server, then install and configure the VNC server using TightVNC.

 - Root privileges